 Minami Aso Railway is a privately owned scenic railway connecting five places in Aso from Takamori to Nakamatsu with an amazing view that will take your breath away.
 Part of the routes of the railway was shut down due to the earthquakes in 2016.
 The train runs hourly and it’s a vintage gas train with open windows that passing through classic scenic spots like the Daiichi Shirakawa Bridge – Japan’s highest span at 60 meters when it opened in 1928.
 The bridge was seriously damaged and repair work is undergoing.

-Daikanbo is definitely a highlight of my entire trip here and it was not widely promoted on foreign travel websites may due to its less fanciful commercial development but with the more natural outdoorsy vibe, the peak must be well-known among the Japanese locals.
+Daikanbo is definitely a highlight of my entire trip here and it was not widely promoted on foreign travel websites maybe due to its less fanciful commercial development but with the more natural outdoorsy vibe, the peak must be well-known among the Japanese locals.
 The summit stands at 936 meters high and the signs that led to the lookout were not very clear, and the roads upon the peak were not shown correctly in GPS.
-Follow the crowd and we had to drive around a few times until we finally enter the right lane.
+Follow the crowd and we had to drive around a few times until we finally entered the right lane.
 If weather permits, you may be able to see a sea of clouds in the morning.

 Shirakawa Spring Source

 Shirakawa Spring Source is a famous landmark that Ministry of Environment chose it as one of the 100 Best Natural Waters in Japan.
 It is inside the Shirakawayoshimi Shrine, with water gushes out 60 tons per minute at 14 degrees Celsius.